 When the internal address bus matches the value written in the break address registers, the break module issues a breakpoint signal (BKPT) to the system integration module (SIM).
-The SIM then causes the CPU to load the instruction register with a software interrupt instruction (SWI).
+The SIM then causes the CPU to load the instruction register with a software interrupt instruction (SWI) after completion of the current CPU instruction.
 The program counter vectors to \$FFFC and \$FFFD (\$FEFC and \$FEFD in monitor mode).